dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 This module has a child route, so we'll create a constant that contains an array to hold our route object.
 The only child route we'll need inherits the `''` path from `app-routing.module.ts`, so its path should also be `''`.
 It will load the `DogsComponent`.
 In our `imports` array, we'll pass our `DOGS_ROUTES` constant to the `RouterModule`'s `forChild()` method.

-We're not sharing any components or services with other modules, so we don't need to implement `forRoot()` or add an `exports` array.

 ### Dog Module

 The `DogModule` works similarly to the `DogsModule` above.
 Open `dog.module.ts` and add the following: